cward-dev/dev10-program-classwork/week-05/dont-wreck-my-house/README.md

     * // If time allows, will add more viewing, creating, updating, and deleting methods for Guest and Host objects
   * Time to Complete
     * Estimated Time: 3 hours
-    * Actual Time:
+    * Actual Time: 30 minutes

 ### Inject Spring Dependency
-- [ ] Use Annotations to perform Spring dependency injection
+- [x] Use Annotations to perform Spring dependency injection
 * Time to Complete
   * Estimated Time: 1 hour
-  * Actual Time:
+  * Actual Time: 30 minutes

 ## Additional Tasks